6 As He also says in another place: “You are a priest forever According to the order of Melchizedek”;

 Christ’s priesthood is forever and not simply for time.
 This is the main comparison between Melchizedek and Christ.
 The Levitical priesthood was only for time.

 According to the order of Melchizedek”;

-Genesis described Melchizedek as king of Salem (Jerusalem) and a priest in Genesis 14:18.
+Genesis 14:18 describes Melchizedek as the king of Salem (Jerusalem) and as a priest.
 In Psalm 110 he is a king-priest.
-The Psalm indicates that Melchizedek will come from David’s lineage as did Christ.
-Christ came from an eternal lineage whereas the Levitical priesthood was temporary.
+The psalm indicates that Melchizedek would come from David’s lineage, as did Christ.
+Christ came from an eternal lineage, whereas the Levitical priesthood was temporary.

 Melchizedek as a “priest of the most high God” went to congratulate Abraham on his victory over Chedorlaomer and his allies.
 His nephew Lot was rescued on that occasion (Ge 14:19-20).
 Melchizedek was also the king of Jerusalem.